CompbioAtBerkeley/.github/profile/README.md

 <!-- FIXME: The linkedin logo should be a bit bigger -->

 <p align="center">Hi!
-This is the official github organization for the UC Berkeley Student Organization Computational Biology @ Berkeley.</p>
+This is the official GitHub organization for the UC Berkeley Student Organization Computational Biology @ Berkeley.</p>

-<p align="center">Computational Biology at Berkeley is a student organization dedicated to bridging the gap between biology and computation.
+<p align="center">We are a student organization dedicated to bridging the gap between biology and computation.
 We provide a collaborative environment where students can deepen their knowledge, work on interdisciplinary projects, and connect with leaders in academia and industry.</p>

+<p align="center"> Check out all our past and current projects here: <a href="https://github.com/Compbio-at-berkeley-projects"> https://github.com/Compbio-at-Berkeley-Projects</a> </p>